 Diving in Yonaguni

-In the winter season, if you are an advanced diver with at least 100 dives and experienced with currents, you may give a try to see the schooling hammerhead sharks.
+In the winter season, if you are an advanced diver with at least 100 dives and experienced with currents, you may give it a try to see the schooling hammerhead sharks while diving in Yonaguni.
 Be aware that I saw them five times out of nine.

-But the main highlight of Yonaguni is its underwater monument or Kaitei Iseki in Japanese.
-Surrounded by myths and opposing scientific studies, despite its sharp lines and geometrical shapes, truth is nobody knows for sure what this massive stone monument is.
+But the main highlight is the Yonaguni Monument or Kaitei Iseki in Japanese.
+Surrounded by myths and opposing scientific studies, despite its sharp lines and geometrical shapes, the truth is nobody knows for sure what this massive stone monument is.
 In any case, you won’t be disappointed.
 The pictures don’t even do justice to what it really feels to be there.
 Like for the hammerhead shark dives, currents are strong, so some experience in scuba diving in such conditions is required.

 Where to stay on Yonaguni Island?